lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 \subsection{Variational Derivation of the Initial Curvature Structure}

-\notes{We will determine constraints on the Fisher Information Matrix $G(\boldsymbol{\theta})$ that are consistent with the system’s unfolding rules and internal information geometry.
-We follow Jaynes [@Jaynes-] in solving a variational problem that captures the allowed structure of the system’s origin (minimal entropy) state.}
+\notes{We will determine constraints on the Fisher Information Matrix $G(\boldsymbol{\theta})$ that are consistent with the system's unfolding rules and internal information geometry.
+We follow Jaynes [@Jaynes-information57] in solving a variational problem that captures the allowed structure of the system's origin (minimal entropy) state.}

-\notes{This section walks through the derivation of the minimal entropy configuration using Jaynes's free-form variational principle.
+\notes{This section walks through the derivation of the minimal entropy configuration using Jaynes's free-form variational principle [@Jaynes-information63].
 We aim to derive the form of the density matrix or distribution directly from information-theoretic constraints.
-The goal is also to make the process accessible to those unfamiliar with Jaynes’s original maximum entropy formalism.}
+The goal is also to make the process accessible to those unfamiliar with Jaynes's original maximum entropy formalism.}

 \notes{A density matrix has the form
 $$
 \rho(\boldsymbol{\theta}) = \frac{1}{Z(\boldsymbol{\theta})} \exp\left( \sum_i \theta_i H_i \right)
 $$
 where $Z(\boldsymbol{\theta}) = \mathrm{tr}\left[\exp\left( \sum_i \theta_i H_i \right)\right]$ and $\boldsymbol{\theta} \in \mathbb{R}^d$, $H_i$ are Hermitian observables. }

+\subsection{Historical Context: Entropy and Uncertainty Relations}

+\notes{Our approach to minimal entropy configurations builds on several foundational results in information theory and quantum mechanics.
+These connections help situate our work within the broader context of entropy and uncertainty relations.}

+\notes{In 1957, Hirschman [@Hirschman-entropy57] established a fundamental connection between entropy and the Fourier transform, showing that the entropy of a function and its Fourier transform cannot both be arbitrarily small.
+This result, known as the Hirschman uncertainty principle, was later strengthened by Beckner [@Beckner-fourier75] who derived the optimal constant in the inequality.}

+\notes{In 1975, Białynicki-Birula and Mycielski [@Bialynicki-uncertainty75] extended these ideas to quantum mechanics, deriving uncertainty relations for information entropy in wave mechanics.
+Their work showed that the sum of the entropies of position and momentum distributions is bounded from below, providing an information-theoretic formulation of the Heisenberg uncertainty principle.}

+\notes{These results establish that there are fundamental limits to how precisely we can localize a system in both position and momentum space simultaneously, expressed in terms of entropy rather than variance.
+Our minimal entropy approach can be viewed as an extension of these ideas to more general observables and to the structure of the information geometry itself.}

+\notes{The non-commuting observable pair constraint in our framework,
+$$
+[H_i, H_j] \neq 0,
+$$
+which leads to the uncertainty relation
+$$
+\mathrm{Var}(H_i) \cdot \mathrm{Var}(H_j) \geq C > 0,
+$$
+is conceptually similar to the position-momentum uncertainty relations of Białynicki-Birula and Mycielski, but generalized to arbitrary Hermitian observables.
+This constraint ensures bounded curvature in our information geometry, which is essential for the emergence of structure from minimal entropy states.}

 \subsection{Jaynesian Derivation of Minimal Entropy Configuration}